Joseph Needham: Political involvement

 Needham's political views were unorthodox and his lifestyle controversial.
 His left-wing stance was based in a form of Christian socialism.
 However he was influenced by Louis Rapkine and Liliana Lubińska, both Marxists brought up with a Jewish anti-clerical outlook.
 He never joined any Communist Party.
 After 1949 his sympathy with Chinese culture was extended to the new government.
 During his stay in China, Needham was asked to analyse some cattle cakes that had been scattered by American aircraft in the south of China at the end of World War II, and found they were impregnated with anthrax.
 During the Korean War he made further accusations that the Americans had used biological warfare.
 Zhou Enlai coordinated an international campaign to enlist Needham for a study commission, tacitly offering access to materials and contacts in China needed for his then early research.
-Needham agreed to be an inspector in North Korea and his report supported the allegations (it is debated to this very day whether the evidence has been planted as a part of a complicated disinfo campaign).
+Needham agreed to be an inspector in North Korea and his report supported the allegations (it is debated to this very day whether the evidence had been planted as a part of a complicated disinformation campaign).
 Needham's biographer Simon Winchester claimed that "Needham was intellectually in love with communism; and yet communist spymasters and agents, it turned out, had pitilessly duped him."
 Needham was blacklisted by the US government until well into the 1970s.

 In 1965, with Derek Bryan, a retired diplomat whom he first met in China, Needham established the Society for Anglo-Chinese Understanding, which for some years provided the only way for British subjects to visit the People's Republic of China.
 On a visit to China in 1964 he was met by Zhou Enlai, and in 1965 stated that "China has a better government now than for centuries", but on a visit in 1972 he was deeply depressed by the changes under the Cultural Revolution.